NI-FD/E-Commerce-website-based-on-MVC-framework/README.md

 	- Product.java(Store attributes of product detail objects)

 ## Run
-- Install and configure Mysql
+- Install and configure MySQL
 - Use Tomcat(or other server to run the website locally)